 6. Perform on-page SEO

 Despite the incredible evolution of SEO, keywords are still its lifeblood.
-Besides finding the right ones, you should know where to place them for the best results.
+Besides finding the right ones, you should know where to place them for the best on page optimization.

 There are four areas of every content piece where you must include your keywords: